Helion55/DevSecOps-on-Netflix-Clone/README.md

    - Installing Kubernetes and Launching the application on Local Machine.

 7. Helm
-   - Helm Charts are used for the Deployment and Service files for the Cluster.
+   - Installing ArgoCD, Prometheus, Grafana.

 8. Prometheus
-   - For scrapping the cluster resources data.
+   - For scrapping the cluster health data.

 9. Grafana
    - Visualizing the Cluster information scrapped by Prometheus.